 Sometimes breast surgery does not go the way you want it to.
 While a good plastic surgeon will strive to ensure that everything goes smoothly, surgical complications may still arise or you may be unhappy with the results.
 If this occurs, you may undergo breast revision surgery.
 Breast revision surgery corrects surgical complications or dissatisfying results from procedures such as breast augmentation, breast reduction, breast lift, partial mastectomy, and breast reconstruction.
+Schedule a Breast Revision consultation with Dr. J. Brian Boyd in South Bay.

 Your original surgeon is undoubtedly the best person with whom to discuss your concerns, as he or she is primarily responsible for correcting unforeseen complications and achieving the best results possible.
 (After all, the initial surgeon should know exactly what was done the first time around!)
 However, if this is not feasible because of location, financial concerns, retirement of your surgeon, or even a lack of comfort working with him or her, Dr. Boyd would be delighted to consult with you and, if necessary, perform your breast revision procedure.
 Dr. Boyd will review your records, meticulously evaluate the aesthetics and symmetry of your breasts, and discuss with you the best options to achieve your goals.
 The procedural details will depend on your particular deformity as well as your desired result, and these details will be discussed in greater detail when you meet Dr. Boyd in person.